marcverhagen/cs217b/code/web-services/graphql/example1/readme.md

 - [https://www.tutorialspoint.com/graphql/graphql_resolver.htm](https://www.tutorialspoint.com/graphql/graphql_resolver.htm)
 - [https://graphql.org/learn/execution/](https://graphql.org/learn/execution/)

-A resolver is a collection of functions that generate response for a GraphQL query.
+A resolver is a collection of functions that generate the response for a GraphQL query.
 In simple terms, a resolver acts as a GraphQL query handler.
 In our case we have one resolver per query and there are two query resolvers.
 This is the resolver for the "listPosts" query from the SDL above.

 ```python
 def listPosts_resolver(obj, info):